duramaanu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Del the dir in the tmp dir
 Script that changes working dir to previous one
-Script that all files current dir & pwd in long fmt
+Script that all files current dir & pwd in long fmt Script that prints the type of the file named iamafile in tmp dir